 - In a work flow capacity, leads a team of Client Administrators to build positive relationships with and maximizes firm-wide efficiency for assigned complex clients.

-- Coordinate and perform a diverse range of IP prosecution and administrative support services required to accomplish client objectives and satisfy the firm’s responsibilities to assigned complex clients, which includes but is not limited to:
+- Coordinates and performs a diverse range of IP prosecution and administrative support services required to accomplish client objectives and satisfy the firm’s responsibilities to assigned complex clients, which includes but is not limited to: